The Future of Jewish Leadership

 - Sarah B. Sonnenfeld, leads operations for the North American People & Organization practice at Boston Consulting Group

-We invite you to become a member of Hebrew College’s inaugural Shabbat Table or President’s Council.
+We invite you to become a member of Hebrew College’s President’s Council.